hustcselwb/NeuralCP/README.md

-# LoRA Teacher
+# NeuralCP

-LoRA Teacher is a research codebase for parameter-efficient adaptation of decoder-only language models.
+NeuralCP is a research codebase for parameter-efficient adaptation of decoder-only language models.
 The repository centers on a two-stage workflow:

 1. Train a temporary LoRA teacher on a task.
 2. Consolidate the teacher's useful behavior back into a base model with selective module updates, attribution, replay, and optional memory-aware extensions.